pliniker/mo-gc/doc/Project-RFC.md

 ## Copying Collector

-Any form of copying or moving collector would require a custom allocator and a read barrier of some form.
+Any form of copying or moving collector would require a custom allocator and probably a read barrier of some form.
 The barrier could be implemented on the root smart pointers with the added expense of the application threads having to check whether the pointer must be updated on every dereference.
 There are pitfalls here though, and it may be necessary to use the future tracing hooks to discover all roots to avoid bad things happening.

 # Patent Issues